International Student Program Requirements

-Upon acceptance, your I-20 and admission materials will be sent to you by regular postal mail.
-Before an I-20 can be issued to transfer students, you must receive the official acceptance letter and request the transfer of your active SEVIS record to LBCC.
+Upon acceptance, your I-20 and admission materials will be sent to you via email.
+Before an I-20 can be issued to transfer students, you must be officially admitted and receive the official international acceptance letter from the International Student Program Department to request the transfer of your active SEVIS record to LBCC.

 Receiving your Documents

 If you would like to receive your Form I-20 and admission documents by Express Mail to track your package, you can create an account and prepay for shipping through EshipGlobal.
 If you are asked to enter a Student ID number, please enter 99905, the student’s full name and personal mailing information where required.
 Once your payment is complete, we will receive notification of your purchase and will print out the shipping label to schedule the pick up of your package.

 NOTE: We cannot send documents from Express Mail service purchased outside of EshipGlobal.
 LBCC is not responsible for any delays or refunds from any outside services used.
 If you have any questions, contact our office for assistance before purchase.
 Regular postal mailing is not Express Mail service and may take 2-4 weeks without tracking number.